-As the financial services market is one of the most globalised industry in the world, the right accounting software needs robust multiple-language, multi-entity, and multi-currency capabilities.
+As the financial services market is one of the most globalised industries in the world, the right accounting software needs robust multiple-language, multi-entity, and multi-currency capabilities.

 The software needs to be able to capture information from different business locations, records, and transactions in multiple currencies, all from one login.
 Class-leading software like Infor SunSystems allows for up to 5 reporting currencies per transaction.

 Besides, how easily the finance professional teams can collaborate with each other and with other departments across multiple locations is also a critical aspect to consider.
-In the financial sector, you cannot afford letting internal communications get lost in translation.
+In the financial sector, you cannot afford to let internal communications get lost in translation.

 Social collaboration tools such as SunSystems' Ming.le use mechanisms similar to those of social networks, like chatting, tagging, and commenting, allowing employees to work more effectively as it combines social communication and business processes.